mendersoftware/meta-mender/README.md

 2. Yocto Project configuration
 ==============================

-We need to incororate the two layers, meta-mender and oe-meta-go, into our project:
+We need to incorporate the two layers, meta-mender and oe-meta-go, into our project:
 ```
     $ bitbake-layers add-layer ../meta-mender